jpgill86/neurotic/docs/metadata.rst

 bins of fixed duration.
 Finally, the integral is calculated within each bin.
 The result is a new time series that represents the overall activity of the original signal.
 RAUC time series are plotted separately from the original signals in a second tab.
+Colors are inherited from ``plots``, if they are provided there.

 The choice of baseline is controlled by the ``rauc_baseline`` metadata parameter, which may have the value ``None`` (default), ``'mean'``, or